Royal Delft Fabric

 GP&J BakerCHECK PRICE

-Roomhints sat down with Kenneth Boyer and Kristin Gunnette of Atelier k to chat about their love and tips for florals in the home.
+Roomhints sat down with Kenneth Boyer and Kristin Gunnette of Atelier k to chat about their love and tips for florals or chintz patterns in the home.
 Kenneth and Kristin emphasize florals in a variety of small and large ways.
 From a fully patterned sofa to stunning wallpaper and crisp floral arrangements, details create a classic, timeless and cheery environment.
 Keep reading to learn all about implementing florals in interior design!

 We love drawing inspiration from nature and our surroundings.
 The vibrancy of color, fun patterns and textures found in flowers can be translated into interior textiles, wallpapers, and accessories which bring rooms to life.